1. Introduction

 1. Global Dashboard analyzes visibility setting

-Accessible only for accounts with "Global Dashboard" permission and can be found in the right top corner on any of the Global Dashboard charts' tab.
-Only selected analyzes will be presented on the charts.
+This option is accessible only to accounts with "Global Dashboard" permissions and can be found in the top-right corner of any Global Dashboard chart tab.
+Only the selected analyses will be displayed on the charts.
+On the Home page, click on the Global dashboard link, then on the gear icon (Settings) in the top right-hand corner:

 1. Global Dashboard statistics overview